stanford-crfm/levanter/docs/Replicating-Alpaca.md

 There's a bit of ceremony in both versions, but the broad strokes of the script are the same.
 The main differences are highlighted in the Levanter version.

 We also need a config file.
-We provide two versions: [an "original" Alpaca config]( [Llama 2 config](https://github.com/stanford-crfm/levanter/tree/main/alpaca.yaml) that uses
+We provide two versions: [an "original" Alpaca config](https://github.com/stanford-crfm/levanter/blob/main/examples/alpaca.yaml) that uses LLaMA and [Llama 2 config](https://github.com/stanford-crfm/levanter/blob/main/examples/alpaca-llama2.yaml) that uses
-Llama 2, and a version that uses Llama 2.
+Llama 2.

 ### Original Alpaca Config